Sharan-Ravula/CS-321-Orthogonal-Matching-Pursuit/README.md

 **What is OMP? 🤔**

-Imagine you have a giant box of 1,000 different Lego bricks (the Dictionary or Matrix `$A$`).
-I show you a finished tower (the Signal or Vector `$b$`) and tell you that this tower was actually built using only 4 specific bricks from that box
+Imagine you have a giant box of 1,000 different Lego bricks (the Dictionary or Matrix $`A`$).
+I show you a finished tower (the Signal or Vector $`b`$) and tell you that this tower was actually built using only 4 specific bricks from that box

 ### The Iterative Process: How do you find those 4 bricks?